armand0e/BakkesLeague/README.md

 # Bakkesleague
-Open and close Bakkesmod with RocketLeague!

-USAGE:

-Automatically makes BakkesMod open and close with Rocket League
+Automatically open and close BakkesMod with Rocket League

 ___________________________________________________________________________________________

-INSTALLATION:
+# INSTALLATION:

 *Steam only* (Epic games rocket league not supported... yet)